bricebrosig/TheDwarvesAdrift/README.md

 # TheDwarvesAdrift
-2D video game project from CSCE 4210 at University of North Texas
+2D video game project from CSCE 4210 at University of North Texas.

+The Larc Engine written by Ian Parberry at UNT.

 To compile this game requires the DirectXTK 12.
 You can find this on github here https://github.com/Microsoft/DirectXTK12.